dashk/rule-engine/README.md

 2. Create a new Rule with a name and JavaScript statements.

-   var rule = new RuleNS.Rule('rule-name', 'return obj1.name === obj2.name;');
+   var rule = new RuleNS.Rule('rule-name', 'return data.name === "hello world";');

-   In order for rule engine to work, the statement MUST return a truthy value should the rule is considered a match.
+   In order for rule engine to work, the statement MUST return a true value should the rule is considered a match.
+(Not truthy, but a boolean true.)

-3. Execute the rule by passing in the objects you want to compare.
+3. Execute the rule by passing in the data you wanted to use to compare.

-   var result = rule.isMatch(obj1, obj2);

-   Or

-   var result = rule.isMatch(obj1, obj2, { additionalCriteria: true });
+   var result = rule.isMatch({ name: "hello world", garbage: "data" });